tyrad/obsidian-vitepress/README.md

 ## Installation

+### Community plugin Store

+This Plugin can be installed through the community plugin browser in Obsidian.

 ### Manual Installation

 Download `main.js`, `manifest.json`, and `styles.css` from the [release](https://github.com/tyrad/obsidian-vitepress/releases) page and place them in `<vault>/.obsidian/plugins/obsidian-vitepress` directory.